SpartaSystems/holdmail/README.md

     * browserify
     * uglifyjs
     * karma
- * [MySQL connector](https://dev.mysql.com/downloads/connector/j/5.0.html), or other JDBC driver JAR if you don't want to use the default H2 installation.

 To build from the command line, use:

 	gradle build (this triggers NPM as well)